lsst-ts/observatory-ops-docs/Observing-Constraints/AuxTel/index.rst

 Before opening the dome to take on-sky data or for cooling, observers must take care to inspect the weather conditions.
 Humidity (especially the dew point difference), cloud cover, and wind speed are the three largest determining factors for safety of the telescope and equipment.

-Observers should inspect the forecast for the night, and review the weather trends on the Rubin weather station in LOVE or Chronograph, and the `Gemini weather station`_ (currently unavailable due to cyberattack).
+Observers should inspect the forecast for the night, and review the weather trends on the Rubin weather station and weather forecast CSC in LOVE or Chronograph.
 The Rubin weather data is updated every 0.5 seconds.
 The Rubin weather data is viewed in LOVE, in the "Weather Station Component" view.
 The wind is displayed both as an integer and plotted on a vector graph.

-The Gemini weather data updates every 30 seconds.
-The Gemini wind speed data reported is the average over the previous 10 minutes.

-NOIRLab also hosts additional links to Cerro Pachón weather, including `site webcams`_, and the `SOAR weather station`_ (currently unavailable due to cyberattack).
+NOIRLab also hosts additional links to Cerro Pachón weather, including `site webcams`_, and the `SOAR weather station`_.

 If the humidity is above 70%, go outside and look for incoming cloud fronts, and inspect the buildings and cars for condensation.
 Be more cautious to open if there will not be someone in the control room to monitor changing weather conditions,